|Sovereign Harbour||Estate Agents' COP||Council Tax Wrongs||SH Disability Association||E-mails|

-By Keith A. Forbes and his wife Lois Ann Forbes.
-Both disabled, they now live in Eastbourne, East Sussex and write, administer and webmaster this website.
+By Keith A. Forbes.
+Disabled, he now lives in Eastbourne, East Sussex, UK.
 Keith is a member of the UK's The Society of Authors and an activist for the elderly and the disabled.
-Both authors went to Pittsburgh to research and develop this article.
-Historical resources in Scotland and a genealogist from Dunfermline have indicated General John Forbes shown above and below, who was not married and died childless, was related to them via a sibling.
+He and is wife went to Pittsburgh to research and develop this article.
+Historical resources in Scotland and a genealogist from Dunfermline have stated General John Forbes shown above and below, who was not married and died childless, was related to the author via a sibling of the General's.